EDUCBA Logo

 There are two types of Candlestick chart in Excel:

-• Open-High-Low-Close chart: It is a conventional candlestick chart that uses stock values arranged in order as Opening value, Highest Value, Lowest Value, Closing Value.
+• Open-High-Low-Close chart: It is a conventional candlestick chart that uses stock values arranged in order as Opening value, Highest Value, Lowest Value, and Closing Value.

 How to Create a Candlestick Chart in Excel?